microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-with-resource-data.md

 ## Resource data in notification payload

-In general, this type of change notifications include the following resource data in the payload:
+In general, this type of change notifications includes the following resource data in the payload:

 - ID and type of the changed resource instance, returned in the **resourceData** property.
 - All the property values of that resource instance, encrypted as specified in the subscription, returned in the **encryptedContent** property.